sprkwd/sparkwood-and-21.github.io/README.md

  * data policy
  * terms of use
  * speed... speed up as fast as possible. page speed and JS and SVG
+* phone number only visible on mobile view